Build a foundation for advancing your career.

 - – 20 Live Sessions* (approximately 90 minutes each).

 - *An average of 4 – 6 hours of preparation with your Learning Team members is required for every other Live Session in Module 5.
+(This reflects the time required to properly analyze a case study).

 - – Completing the reading and writing assignments (in English) in advance of certain Live Sessions is required to achieve the intended learning outcomes.